ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam/concept_model.rst

 **Risk effect**

 We do not have direct evidence or data for the risk effect of the x-factor *proxied by maternal undernutrition* on wasting incidence (from the previous source state).
 From the [Na_2020]_, table 4 shows the odds of infant malnutrition (wasting, stunting and underweight) at 6 months of age in infants from food-insecure households as compared with infants from food-secure households (reference group).
 For rare outcomes, the prevalence risk ratio, incidence rate ratio and prevalence odds ratios approximate each other which is likely to be true for SAM (<5% prevalence), but not true for MAM and MILD wasting.
 Hence we model a range of risk effects as a sensitivity analysis.
 Below table is a suggested range of risk-effect values to model.
-We have decided not to model the effect of x-factor on stunting as the effect of the x-factor on stunting would be captured by a direct effect of wasting on stunting which we will model.

 .. csv-table:: X-factor risk effect sensitivity analysis
    :file: x_factor_risk_effect.csv